edwardcallow/tesco-jargon/g.md

 #### Good, better, best
 The way we merchandise our stock.

+#### Goodwill
+A payment made to customers when a product or service falls short of expectations.
+Decision made at store level.
+> Also known as GOGW.

 #### Grocery
 A term used to describe products that don’t require refrigeration or freezing, or the department where these products are held.
 For example, crisps and biscuits are grocery products.
 > Previously known as ambient.